Using Scrypted to Intergate Cameras Into Your Smart Home

 I keep a regular check on ‘Pi’ availability and prices, and this Raspberry Pi starter kit is the best offer available as of my last refresh.
 Starter kits are a good way to go if you don’t have one already as they include all the accessories you need, plus a pre-imaged memory card with the OS ready to go.

 If you have a spare one available and want a fresh image on it to install Scrypted, you can get that easily from the free Raspberry Pi Imager.
-Keep in mind that you’ll need at least a Raspberry Pi 3B+, but a 4 would be better.
+See my step-by-step guide on how to do this.
+Keep in mind that you’ll need at least a Raspberry Pi 4, the 3B won’t cut it.
 Processing all that streaming video needs a bit more power than you’ll get out of lower spec models.

 Before You Jump In